dozzie/seismometer-toolbox/doc/commandline/daemonshepherd.rst

 *daemonshepherd*
 ****************

 *daemonshepherd* is a tool for keeping other tools running.
-This consists of starting the tools, capturing their *STDOUT* and restarting them if they die.
+This task consists of starting the tools, capturing their *STDOUT* and restarting them if they die.
 This way user can focus on work the tool needs to do instead of reimplementing daemonization and logging over and over again.

 Usage
 =====

-*daemonshepherd* needs a daemons specification file provided.
+Running *daemonshepherd* as a supervisor for other daemons:

 .. code-block:: none